ryanroundhouse/rgsite/src/old-posts/2021/why-test-software.md

 tags: ['post']
 ---

-We all make mistakes.
-Some are not important, but some are expensive.
-The purpose of testing is to try and discover mistakes as early in the SDLC as possible.
+We all make <!-- Excerpt Start --> mistakes.
+Some are not important, but some are expensive. <!-- Excerpt End -->  The purpose of testing is to try and discover mistakes as early in the SDLC as possible.

 Discovering a mistake in a backlog grooming session is as cheap as you get, where the expense is clarifying acceptance criteria or rephrasing an expected result.